Children 1st’s money advisors help communities through tailored confidential advice.

 How we help is flexible.
 You could be looking for a one-off piece of information and advice or longer-term ongoing support.
 Either way, all appointments with a Children 1st money advisor will be completely impartial and be kept in the strictest confidence.

-On the First Tuesday of the month at Towerlands Community Centre 1pm until 4pm
+On the First Thursday of the month at Towerlands Community Centre, 1pm until 4pm

 Towerlands Community Centre